folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 If you make a mistake with a calendar row, click the Trash can under **Actions** to remove it and add a new time slot.
 When you save your changes, FOLIO will sort the rows so that they display in a standard week order.

-## Duplicating an existing calendar

-Instead of creating a service point calendar from scratch, you may want to duplicate an existing calendar and modify it instead.

-To duplicate a calendar:
-1. In **All calendars**, click the calendar you wish to duplicate.
-2. Click **Actions \> Duplicate**.

-This will open a copy of that calendar for you to edit and then save.
-Note that you can save two calendars with the same name, but it is recommended that you use different names to reduce errors.

 ## Adding exceptions to a calendar

-Libraries will often have standard hours that apply for a lengthy period of time, like a semester or a year, but also want to be able to change their hours for specific days like holidays or for severe weather when the library closes early.
-To this, you create a specific **Exception** tied to a particular calendar period.
+Libraries will often have standard hours that apply for a long period of time, such as an academic semester, but also want to be able to change their hours for specific dates like local holidays.
+To do this, you create am **Exception** tied to a particular calendar period.

 A library can use exceptions to completely close a service point, or to change a service point's hours.
 For example, a library may be open 9 AM to midnight Sunday through Saturday during the academic year, but only be open 9 AM to 5 PM Monday through Friday during Spring Break.
+Exceptions would allow them to set up the 9 AM to 5 PM schedule and apply it to a specific week.

 To add an exception to a calendar:
 1. Under the **Exceptions** accordion, click **Add row**.